-The order form may be signed by a doctor or nurse practitioner.
+The order form may be signed by a doctor, nurse practitioner, or physician assistant.
 Every time a form is completed, a copy must be given to the patient or authorized decision maker within 48 hours, or sooner if the patient is discharged or transferred.
 The MOLST form is valid across the continuum of care, and is to be honored by physicians, nurses, and other health care providers, as well as EMS clinicians.

 Plastic bracelets to hold the order insert from the form may be ordered through MIEMSS by calling (410) 706-4367.
 Patients and caregivers without access to the internet may order forms through MIEMSS by calling (410) 706-4367.
 Patients may obtain metal EMS/DNR bracelets or necklaces by contacting Medic-Alert directly at (800) 432-5378.

 For further information regarding MOLST forms, visit http://marylandmolst.org/index.html.